devalab/Enhanced-MoleGuLAR/README.md

 Running Experiments
 --------------
 To run the experiments that use AutoDock, AutoDock-GPU will have to be installed from [here](https://github.com/ccsb-scripps/AutoDock-GPU).
 Mol2Vec must also be installed.
 The instructions for installation can be found [here](https://github.com/samoturk/mol2vec).
+The `gpr_pretrained.pkl` for the pipeline can be downloaded [here](https://iiitaphyd-my.sharepoint.com/:u:/g/personal/karthik_viswanathan_research_iiit_ac_in/EZj4SkuSsc9Fqj41zUC84AYBbhXyhtGrPtW_dsvSNDDJQg?e=l4w9KA) and the `gpr_al_inducted.pkl` can be downloaded [here](https://iiitaphyd-my.sharepoint.com/:u:/g/personal/karthik_viswanathan_research_iiit_ac_in/EQ4LkwsbvZxKjC6V0aVuh60BagYHgoyPFaEJYwS0MJnf6A?e=2a42dr)

 After installing AutoDock-GPU, Open the `Optimizer` directory.